inv2004/100m_taxi_bench/README.md

 ## TODO
 - not sure about k9-q3 results
-- would be good to retest q with parted mem-data only like k9
+- would be good to retest q with parted mem-data like k9